xanhacks/ctf-docs/docs/pwn/buffer-overflow/02-bypassing-static-canary.md

 ---
-title: b.
-Bypassing a Static Canary
+title: Bypassing a Static Canary
 description: Exploiting a buffer overflow attack by bypassing a static canary.
 ---